 - 3 cartons (32 ounces each ) chicken stock

 - 1 cup heavy whipping cream

 - In a Dutch oven, cook bacon over medium heat until crisp, stirring occasionally.
 Remove with a slotted spoon; drain on paper towels.

 - Add onions, carrots and celery to bacon drippings; cook and stir over medium-high heat 8-10 minutes or until onions are tender.
-Stir in split peas, ham hocks, bay leaves and chicken stock.
-Bring to a boil.
+Stir in split peas, ham hocks, bay leaves, chicken stock and water.
+Bring to a boil over medium-high heat.
 Reduce heat; simmer, covered, 1 to 1-1/2 hours or until split peas are tender, stirring occasionally.